judus/minimal-framework/README.md

 ---
 #### TODOs until v1.0.0
-- Replace all IOC with Provider in application object (Minimal.php)
-- Test the complementary libraries
+- Restructure for a event based system
+- It should not be necessary to require anything else than IOC and events
-- Write more testcases for the core packages
+- More tests for the core packages
+- Test all the complementary libraries
 - Api documentation
+- Better demo application
 - Update the README
-- Better demo application
 - Website
 ---

-### About
+### Excuse me...

 - It was too cold for outdoor activities.
 (Winter 2016)
 - It was too warm for physical activities.
 (Summer 2017)
+- I was too cranky for social interactions.
+(Early Winter 2018)
+- It was too rainy for outdoor activities.
+(Late Winter 2018)
+- Outdoor activities would have been too expensive.
+(Early Spring 2018)
+- Summer 2018... no valid excuse yet.

 ### License